wilsonsiaw/Project-Portfolio/rock-paper-scissors/README.md

 These are the two main challenges I faced, and I am working to find a solution for them and will update the game as soon as I find solutions.

+## **What I learned**

+My main takeaway from this project was how to manipulate the Documnet Object Model (DOM) to display text and add event listeners that perform certain actions when a button is clicked.

+I also continued to learn how to structure an HTML document, how to style a page using CSS and also position items on a page using flexbox.